Member Organizations

 The Suriname Chartered Accountants Institute (SCAI)

-The institute was first operational in 2007 under the name Suriname Institute of Chartered Accountants (SUVA) and was renamed the Suriname Chartered Accountants Institute (SCAI) under the Law on Accountancy of 2018.
+SCAI was first operational in 2007 as the Suriname Institute of Chartered Accountants and was established in its current statutory form under the Suriname Chartered Accountants Institute Act, 2018.

-SCAI is an IFAC Associate and a full member of the Institute of Chartered Accountants of the Caribbean.
+SCAI’s mandate is to protect and develop the accountancy profession in Suriname and improve the quality of professional services in accordance with international standards.
+SCAI is an Associate of the International Federation of Accountants and a full member of the Institute of Chartered Accountants of the Caribbean.

 Adoption of International Standards